 CheckBox and CheckBoxList Web Server Controls Overview

-You can use two types of Web server controls to add check boxes to an ASP.NET Web page: individual CheckBox controls or a CheckBoxList control.
-Both controls provide a way for users to specify yes/no (true/false) choices.
+You can use two types of Web server controls to add check boxes to a Web Forms page: individualcontrols or a control.
+Both controls provide a way for users to input Boolean data: true or false, yes or no.

 You add individual CheckBox controls to a page and work with them singly.
-Alternatively, you can use the CheckBoxList control, which is a single control that acts as a parent control for a collection of check-box list items.
-It derives from the base ListControl class, and therefore works much like the ListBox, DropDownList, RadioButtonList, and BulletedList Web server controls.
-Many of the procedures for working with the CheckBoxList control are the same as the procedures for the other list server controls.
+Alternatively, the CheckBoxList control is a single control that acts as a parent control for a collection of check-box list items.
+It derives from a baseclass, and therefore works much like the , , , and Web server controls.
+For that reason, many of the procedures for working with the CheckBoxList control are the same as the procedures for the other list Web server controls.

-Both types of controls have advantages.
+Each type of control has advantages.
 By using individual CheckBox controls, you get more control over the layout of the check boxes on the page than by using the CheckBoxList control.
-For example, you can include non-check-box text between each check box.
+For example, you can include text (that is, non-check-box text) between each check box.
 You can also control the font and color of individual check boxes.

-Individual CheckBox controls raise the CheckedChanged event when users click the control.
-By default, this event does not cause the page to be posted to the server.
-However, you can force the control to perform an immediate postback by setting the AutoPostBack property to true.
-For more information, see How to: Respond to User Selection in a CheckBox Web Server Control.
+Individual CheckBox controls raise theevent when users click the control.
+By default, this event does not cause the page to be posted to the server, but you can have the control force an immediate post by setting the property to true.
+For details about responding to this event directly, see .

-You might not need to create an event handler for the CheckedChanged event.
-You can test which check box is selected in any code that runs as part of the page.
+Whether a CheckBox control posts to the server or not, you might not need to create an event handler for the CheckedChanged event.
+You can test which check box is selected in the handler.
 Typically, you create an event handler for the CheckedChanged event only if you need to know that the check box was changed, not just to read the value of a check box.
-For details, see How to: Set and Get the Selection in a RadioButton Web Server Control.

 CheckBox Control HTML Attributes

-When the CheckBox control renders to the browser, it does so in two parts: an input element that represents the check box, and a separate label element that represents the caption for the check box.
-The combination of the two elements is wrapped in a span element.
+When the CheckBox control renders to the browser, it does so in two parts: an input element representing the check box, and a separate label element representing the caption for the check box.
+The combination of the two elements is in turn wrapped in a span element.

 When you apply style or attribute settings to a CheckBox control, the settings are applied to the outer span element.
-For example, if you set the control's BackColor property, the setting is applied to the span element.
-Therefore, it affects both the inner input and label attributes.
+For example, if you set the control'sproperty, the setting is applied to the span element, and therefore it affects both the inner input and label attributes.

-At times, you might want to apply separate settings to the check box and to the label.
-The CheckBox control supports two properties that you can set at run time.
-The InputAttributes property lets you add HTML attributes to the input element, and the LabelAttributes property lets you add HTML attributes to label element.
+At times, you might want to be able to apply separate settings to the check box and to the label.
+The CheckBox control supports two properties that you can set at run time: theproperty and the property.
+Each property allows you to add HTML attributes to the input and label elements, respectively.
 The attributes that you set are passed through as-is to the browser.
-The following example shows how to set attributes for the input element so that only the check box, but not the label, changes color when users pass the mouse pointer over it.
+For example, the following code example shows how to set attributes for the input element so that only the check box, not the label, changes color when users pass the mouse pointer over it.

-You can bind an individual CheckBox control to a data source, and you can bind any property of the CheckBox control to any field of the data source.
-For example, you typically set the control's Checked property based on information in a database.
+As with any Web server control, you can bind an individual CheckBox control to a data source, and you can bind any property of the CheckBox control to any field of the data source.
+For example, it is typical to set the control'sproperty from information in a database.